KarlJosephKumar/Db_engineer_capstone/README.md

 - Task 1:

 I connected with the database by importing mysql.connector into python.
-Then I created the connection where I specified my hostname, password, port(which is not default for me) and database name.
+Then I created the connection where I specified my hostname, password and database name.
 I connected and printed in which database I am at.

 - Task 2: